addonify/addonify-floating-cart/README.txt

 - Update: Spinner added for cart, hovers the whole cart instead of single product.
 - Update: Different sections for Cart options and labels in admin settings page.
 - Update: Shows '-' instead of 0 when no shipping option is selected.
-- Update: UDP agent updated to v1.0.1
+- Update: UDP agent updated to v1.0.1.

 = 1.0.6 - 24 January 2022 =

 - Added: Recommended products in floating cart setting page.

 = 1.0.5 - 18 November 2022 =

 - Improvement: Color picker in settings page.

 = 1.0.4 - 03 November 2022 =

 - Fix: Actual name not showing in coupon applied section fixed
 - Fix: Actual message not showing in coupon page fixed
-- Added: Integrated UDP
+- Added: Integrated UDP.

 = 1.0.3 - 18 September 2022 =

 - Tweak: Number of unique items displayed on badges.
 - Tweak: Position of quantity increase and decrease button has changed.
 - Fix: Minor fix.

 = 1.0.2 - 15 September 2022 =